mnott/summarize/README.md

 ## filter_similar_images

-Filter out similar images from a list of image files.
+Filter out similar images from a list of image files using parallel processing.

 Args:
     image_files (List): List of image file paths. threshold (float): Similarity threshold.
+    num_workers (int, optional): Number of parallel workers to use.
+Default is None, which uses all available cores.

 Returns:
     List: Filtered list of image file paths.